nrr/diffeomorphic/category_diagrams/interview_questions.md

 How will it hold up to clusters of 100 nodes?
 1000?
 10,000?

-Will it adequately handle multiple clusters of the above sizes?
+Will it adequately handle multiple clusters of the above sizes as if you were running in more than one datacenter or geographic region?
+If not, why?
+Can you work around that?

 Will it adequately handle a very heterogeneous (say, one workload represents maybe a 1% sample of the cluster's running tasks) collection of workloads?
+If not, why?
+Can you work around that?

 - - -